Xanalys products form part of an integrated suite to enable investigative management and analysis of data.

 The Investigation Software Company

-Xanalys® Ltd develops and markets innovative investigative management software solutions for law enforcement, military, intelligence and financial organizations.
+Xanalys develops and markets innovative investigation software solutions for financial, insurance, healthcare, law enforcement, homeland security, and intelligence organizations.

 - Building an evidence-based approach to I.P. investigations

 - Xanalys team with UCLAN’s Criminal Investigation MSc

 - Xanalys will be exhibiting at the TSI Consumer Affairs and Trading Standards Conference and Exhibition 2013

 - Xanalys will be exhibiting at the International Crime and Intelligence Analysis Conference – Dec 2012